yuviparmar015-aiml/eda_heart_disease_analysis_pyt/README.md

 ---

-## 📊 Steps Performed (EDA Process)
+## 📊 Methodology

+The following steps were performed during the analysis:

-1. Data Loading
+1. Data Loading and Inspection
-2. Data Inspection
-3. Data Cleaning
+2. Data Cleaning and Preprocessing
-4. Handling Missing Values
+3. Handling Missing Values
-5. Outlier Detection using IQR
+4. Outlier Detection using IQR method
-6. Univariate Analysis
+5. Univariate Analysis
-7. Bivariate Analysis
+6. Bivariate Analysis
-8. Correlation Analysis
+7. Correlation Analysis
-9. Data Visualization
+8. Data Visualization

 ---

-## 📈 Key Insights
+## 📈 Key Findings

-* Chest pain type (**cp**) has a strong relationship with heart disease
+* Chest pain type (**cp**) shows a strong correlation with heart disease
-* Higher **oldpeak** values indicate higher chances of disease
+* Higher values of **oldpeak** are associated with increased risk
-* Most affected age group is **40–60 years**
+* Individuals aged **40–60 years** show higher incidence
-* **Exercise-induced angina (exang)** is a strong indicator
+* **Exercise-induced angina (exang)** is a significant indicator
-* Maximum heart rate (**thalach**) is inversely related to disease risk
+* **Maximum heart rate (thalach)** is inversely related to disease risk

 ---

-## 📸 Visualizations
+## 📊 Visualizations

-Some important graphs used in this project:
+The analysis includes the following visualizations:

-* Count Plot (Chest Pain vs Disease)
+* Count plots (Chest Pain vs Target)
-* Age Group Analysis
+* Age-based analysis
-* Correlation Heatmap
+* Correlation heatmap
-* Distribution Plots
+* Distribution plots

-*(You can add images in an `images/` folder and link them here)*
+> Note: Visual outputs can be found in the `images/` directory.

 ---

-## 🚀 How to Run the Project
+## 🚀 Getting Started

+### Steps to Run:

 1. Clone this repository
-2. Open the notebook in Google Colab / Jupyter Notebook
+2. Open the notebook in Google Colab or Jupyter Notebook
-3. Run all the cells step by step
+3. Execute all cells sequentially

 ---

 ## 📌 Conclusion

-EDA helped in identifying important health parameters that affect heart disease.
+The EDA process highlights key clinical features that influence heart disease.
-These insights can be useful for building predictive machine learning models in the future.
+These insights can serve as a foundation for building accurate machine learning models for prediction.

 ---